 Silicone caulk is very flexible and is great at adhering to tile, glass, metal, and other smooth materials.
 Typically, you will find silicone caulk applied to roofs.
 The product can also be applied to Masonite and vinyl siding, making it a versatile caulk for outdoor use.

-This kind of caulk cannot be cleaned up with water either.
-It is typically removed with solvents.
-Another bonus though is that silicone caulk can be applied in pretty much any temperature and it is non-toxic!
+Solvent-based caulk cannot be cleaned up with water.
+It is typically removed with solvents such as mineral spirits.
+Another bonus is that silicone caulk can be applied at pretty much any temperature, and there are non-toxic options!

-Though this caulk doesn’t last as long as silicone, it is great at filling large openings and gaps.
-It is important to note that polyurethane expands after application and is often used for insulation.
+Though this caulk typically doesn’t last as long as some premium exterior silicone options, it is exceptional at filling large openings and gaps.
+Urethane caulking expands after application and works wonderfully to help insulate.

 Exterior Butyl Rubber Exterior Caulk

-Butyl rubber caulks are a popular pick due to its flexibility.
-Because of this, they are great at sealing exterior joints which experience a lot of movement.
-Butyl rubber is very effective at sealing water in and out.
+Butyl rubber caulk is a popular pick due to its flexibility.
+Because of this, they are great at sealing exterior joints that experience vast movement.
+Butyl rubber is also very effective at sealing water in or out.

-Butyl rubber can also be applied to masonry as well as metal and gutters.
-It is one of the most powerful waterproofing caulks.
-It can also be used on chimneys.
+Butyl rubber can be applied to masonry, metal, and gutters.
+It is one of the most resilient waterproofing caulks optimal for chimney flashing and roofing applications.

-Butyl rubber is known to shrink more than other sealants so it is recommended to use two applications.
-You also shouldn’t apply it to voids which are larger than 0.25 in.
+Butyl rubber is known to shrink more than other sealants; therefore, two applications are recommended.
+You shouldn’t apply it to voids larger than 0.25 in.

 Exterior Modified Silicone Polymers

-This type of caulk combines the best elements of water-based caulks like acrylic as well as silicone, and polyurethane.
+This type of caulk combines the best elements of water-based caulks like acrylic as well as silicone and urethane.
 It can be painted over if you use latex/ acrylic paint.

-This is one of the best exterior caulks for wood siding, aluminum, vinyl, and fiber cement.
+This is one of the best exterior caulk for wood siding, aluminum, vinyl, and fiber cement.
 It is also great at sealing gaps around doors, vents, and windows.